-Any food will replenish nutrients and rehydrate you, especially if you happened to throw up.
-Here are some foods that help a hangover in a hurry.
+Any food or drink (we don't recommend more alcohol, though some swear by a hair of the dog!) will replenish nutrients and rehydrate you, especially if you happened to throw up.
+Here are some things that help a hangover in a hurry.

 That foggy-headed feeling can be relieved by staying well hydrated; excessive drinking causes dehyration.
-In addition to drinking water along with your alcoholic beverages, be sure to drink a glass of water as soon as you get up.
-An electrolyte sports drink wouldn't hurt either.
+In addition to drinking water along with your alcoholic beverages, be sure to drink a glass of water as soon as you wake up.

 Due to alcohol's diuretic effect, noshing on bananas the morning after can replace potassium and other lost electrolytes.
 Blend a banana into a fruit smoothie if your stomach is feeling rebellious against solid foods.

 You can combat the hangover fatigue by eating a light breakfast.
-The combination of protein and carbohydrates in an egg and toast is a good source of recovery nutrients and is easy on the stomach.
+The combination of protein and carbohydrates in an egg with toast is a good source of recovery nutrients as well as easy on the stomach.
 In addition, eggs contain the amino acid cysteine, which can break down the toxins that cause hangover symptoms, and whole grains contain magnesium, which alcohol can deplete.

-Though a plate piled high with greasy pizza may give you the dry heaves the morning after too much alcohol, eating high-fat foods before imbibing can reduce your risk of a hangover because the fats line your stomach and intestines.
-A healthier approach is to eat foods high in healthy fats such as olive oil, salmon, or avocados, and keeping your alcoholic drinks to a minimum.
+Though a plate piled high with greasy pizza or a burger and fries might give you the dry heaves the morning after too much alcohol, eating high-fat foods before imbibing can reduce your risk of a hangover, because the fats line your stomach and intestines.
+A healthier approach is to eat foods high in healthy fats, such as olive oil, salmon or avocados, and keeping your alcoholic drinks to a minimum.